wvhulle/rust_presentations/traits_type_elision.md

 <!-- pause -->

-**Answer**: Use **type elision**
+**Answer**: Use **type elision**.

-- For local variables
-  - use the wildcard `_` for generic parameters and let the compiler infer
+1. Total type elision for for local variables: use the wildcard `_` for generic parameters and let the compiler infer
-- In type declarations for functions, traits or structs,
+2. Use partial type elision in type declarations for functions, traits or structs and only declare trait bounds with **opaque types**
-  - the type cannot be inferred by the compiler
-  - use opaque types
+   1. Compile time concrete type inference: `impl Trait` (in the following slides)
+   2. Run-time trait bound checking: `&dyn Trait` (later)

+I won't cover total type elision or `_`-wildcards here.
+They are only useful in the simplest cases.

 <!-- column: 1 -->

+### Partial type elisision

-Benefits of opaque types
+The benefits of opaque types:
-- hide specific types,
+- hide internals of underlying types
-- cleaner API
+- support a wider variety of types (whole families of traits)
-- underlying concrete type can be an unnameable type
+- underlying types can have an unnameable type (for example closures, async functions)

+All in all, opaque types improve code usability.

+They should be used as much as possible where appropriate.

 ---

 ### `impl Trait`

-The other type of opaque types or type elision.
+The first kind of opaque type.

+When we know the underlying can be determined at compile time we use `impl Trait`.

 Syntax sugar for hardcoding a specific type that can be inferred by the compiler